 Serum nickel may be informative in the investigation of toxic exposure.
 Nickel, Urine (0025045) is the preferred test for the determination of exposure.
 Measurement of nickel is not recommended in asymptomatic individuals or individuals with a low likelihood of exposure.

-- Centrifuge; do not allow serum to remain on cells.
-Transfer 2 mL serum to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116).
-Available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
+Separate from cells ASAP or within 2 hours of collection.
+Transfer 2 mL serum within 2 hours of collection to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
 (Min: 0.5 mL)

 |Component Test Code*||Component Chart Name||LOINC|